atomisthq/docs/docs/developer/build.md

 The Maven builder will issue a `gradle clean build` (or use `gradlew` if that's available in the project) command to build your project.

-### NPM
+### npm

-If you want to build NodeJS projects using NPM, Atomist can certainly help you with that.
+If you want to build NodeJS projects using npm, Atomist can certainly help you with that.
 In order to do so, define your `Build` goal like this, using the `nodeBuilder` available in `@atomist/sdm-pack-node`:

 ``` typescript
 const build = new Build().with({